saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This is the reference document for the TestFairy REST API.
+In this document you can find the reference for the TestFairy REST API.
 This API allows the developer to access and interact with TestFairy data remotely.

 ## Getting Started